West Scotland (Scottish Parliament electoral region)

 West Scotland is one of the eight electoral regions of the Scottish Parliament.
 Ten of the parliament's 73 first past the post constituencies are sub-divisions of the region and it elects seven of the 56 additional-member Members of the Scottish Parliament (MSPs).
 Thus it elects a total of 17 MSPs.

 The West Scotland electoral region was created as a result of the First Periodic Review of Scottish Parliament Boundaries and largely replaced the West of Scotland region.

 Constituencies and local government areas

+Constituencies and council areas 2026–present

+As a result of the Second Periodic Review of Scottish Parliament Boundaries the boundaries for the region and constituencies were redrawn for the 2026 Scottish Parliament election.

+Constituencies and council areas 2011–2026

+As a result of the First Periodic Review of Scottish Parliament Boundaries the boundaries for the region and constituencies were redrawn for the 2011 Scottish Parliament election.

 In terms of first past the post constituencies the region covers: